 - 2 tablespoons butter unsalted

-- Pour the contents of the second bowl into the first and mix well with a ladle until you get a smooth mixture.
+- Pour the contents of the second bowl into the first and mix well with a spoon until you get a smooth mixture.

-- Put the egg whites in another bowl and whisk until stiff with the help of a mixer.
+- Put the egg whites in another bowl and whisk until stiff with the help of a mixer.5 egg whites

-- Add the tartaric acid and continue mixing until peaks are formed.
+- Add the tartaric acid and continue mixing until peaks are forming.¼ teaspoons cream of tartar

-- Add the remaining sugar, 55 grams, little by little until the egg whites are firm and shiny.
+- Add the remaining sugar, little by little until the egg whites are firm and shiny.

-- Spoon about 1/3 of the egg white mixture through the flour mixture with a plastic spatula.
-Fold it carefully through until it is properly incorporated.
+- Spoon about ⅓ of the egg white mixture through the flour mixture with a plastic spatula.
+Fold it carefully until it is mixed.
 Then you fold the rest of the egg white mixture through it.

 - Check that the cake is good with a satay stick.